Geun-Oh/Geun-Oh.github.io/content/database/database-8.md

 struct SQLParser;
 ```

-Than we can use our grammar that defined in `sql.pest` in our code like below.
+Then we can use our grammar that defined in `sql.pest` in our code like below.

 ```rust
 ...